Invite Your Community to Get Involved

 My name is [insert your name] and I [describe the org/community you represent].
 Please join our community on [insert date of event] as we honor #TogetherWeRemember - a global month of remembrance and activism to end and prevent violent hatred.

 To demonstrate our community’s unwavering commitment to the promises of “Never Forget” and “Never Again,” we are hosting a public name reading ceremony at [insert location] from [insert time event begins] to [insert time event ends] and live streaming our experience in solidarity with thousands of others hosting similar events across the world.

 We are inviting prominent community leaders such as yourself, to sign up for 10-minute name reading shifts before extending the invitation to the general public.
 You can find and reserve a time that fits your schedule here.

-With your support, we can unite people representing every race and religion in solidarity, give voice to victims of genocide past and present, and inspire collective action for justice, memory, and peace.
+With your support, we can unite people representing every race and religion in solidarity, give voice to victims of violent hatred past and present, and inspire collective action for justice, memory, and peace.

 Join us as we remember humanity at its worst to inspire humanity to be its best.

 Market the Event to the General Public (Phase II)

 After giving VIPs time to sign up, you can shift your focus to the general public.
 You can even get VIPs and others that have signed up to market the event for you!
 It’s easy to ignore or say no to a general invitation from a stranger, but it’s much harder to say no to a friend or colleague - remember positive peer pressure!
 With that secret in mind, here are some of the most successful tactics that we’ve used: